-City Manager Trudgeon briefly reviewed upcoming City Council agendas and areas of interest to the CEC; he noted the CEC's need to elect a Chair and Vice Chair at their April meeting once commissioner
+City Manager Trudgeon briefly reviewed upcoming City Council agendas and areas of interest to the CEC; he noted the CEC's need to elect a Chair and Vice Chair at their April meeting once commissioner vacancies had been filled, anticipating three new members would be seated by then.

-Roseville Community Engagement Commission (CEC) Meeting Minutes Page 25 - February 11, 2015
+Roseville Community Engagement Commission (CEC) Meeting Minutes Page 26 - February 11, 2015 ii.
+Other Items

-1097 vacancies had been filled, anticipating three new members would be 1098 seated by then.
-1099 1100 ii.
-Other Items 1101 City Manager Trudgeon announced the upcoming annual Ethics 1102 training scheduled for April 6, 2016; with new commissioner training 1103 immediately prior to that meeting.
-1104 1105 Commissioner Grefenberg referenced the need for handouts to new 1106 commissioners that could inform them of how Commissions operate 1107 collegially as a unit, thus avoiding problems such as commissioners 1108 operating individually and not collectively; he noted that recently this 1109 mistaken assumption on the role of commissioners had caused 1110 problems within the Commission 1111 Commissioner Grefenberg also noted that the 2014 Orientation 1112 Handbook distributed to new Commissioners included a section entitled 1113 the Role of Commission Members, with a subsection titled Commissions 1114 Act as a Group; he indicated that he found that the information that Commissioners must work together collegially very helpful in the 1115 Commission's first months of organizing its work and in understanding 1116 1117 its role.
-1118 City Manager Trudgeon reported that the City was developing an 1119 1120 1121 1122 1123 official handbook for newly-appointed commissioners as a take away from the training for their reference, and reminding all of their roles and procedures.
+City Manager Trudgeon announced the upcoming annual Ethics training scheduled for April 6, 2016; with new commissioner training immediately prior to that meeting.

+Commissioner Grefenberg referenced the need for handouts to new commissioners -that could inform them of how Commissions operate collegially as a unit, -thus and-avoiding problems such as commissioners operating individually and not collectively; he noted that recently this mistaken assumption on the role of commissioners had caused problems within the Commission that having recently occurred.

+Commissioner Grefenberg also noted that the 2014 Orientation Handbook distributed to new Commissioners included a section entitled the Role of Commission Members, with a subsection titled Commissions Act as a Group; he indicated that he found that the information that Commissioners must work together collegially very helpful in the Commission's first months of organizing its work and in understanding its

+City Manager Trudgeon reported that the City had was developed developing an official handbook for newly-appointed advisory commissioners as a take away from the training for their reference, and reminding all of their roles and procedures.
 City Manager Trudgeon noted that Chair Becker's suggested Rules and Procedures were a perfect addition to a future iteration of that official handbook.